psrana/Machine-Learning-using-PyCaret/README.md

 ---

 ### **Self Learning Resource**
-1. Tutorial on Pycaret <a href="https://pycaret.readthedocs.io/en/latest/tutorials.html"> Click Here</a>
+Tutorial on Pycaret for Regression, Classification and Clustering <a href="https://pycaret.readthedocs.io/en/latest/tutorials.html"> Click Here</a>

-2. Documentation on Pycaret-Regression: <a href="https://pycaret.org/regression/"> Click Here </a>

 ---